Why is it advantageous for the cell membrane to be fluid in nature?

 How can a cell use an extracellular peripheral protein as the receptor to transmit a signal into the cell?

-Discuss why the following affect the rate of diffusion: molecular size, temperature, solution density, and the distance that must be traveled.
+Which explanation identifies how the following affect the rate of diffusion: molecular size, temperature, solution density, and the distance that must be traveled?

 Why does water move through a membrane?